 At the opening of the hearing1, the allegation2 must be read out by the solicitor3.
 The order of proceedings is as follows: (1) the solicitor opens the case for the allegation, and calls or produces evidence4 in support of the allegation5; (2) the respondent6 presents his case and may call or produce evidence7; and (3) the health committee8 hears such further submissions from the parties9 and receives such further evidence as it considers relevant, having regard to the justice of the case and the public interest10.
-Any witness called to give oral evidence may be cross-examined and re-examined, and
+Any witness called to give oral evidence

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.